04 · Government

 The Corpus sits inside the department's perimeter — on infrastructure procured under the same standards that govern any public asset.
 Inference runs there too: a model loaded onto realm-controlled GPUs, reasoning locally, never round-tripping a query to a vendor cloud.

 Identity, audit, and provenance are not modules; they are the architecture.
-Every Thing — every official, every system, every agent — has a signed identity.
-Every read of the Corpus, every action by reBe, is signed against that identity and chronicled.
-The trail you hand to an auditor is the same trail the system uses to operate.
+Every Thing — every official, every system, every agent — is intended to carry a signed identity.
+Corpus reads and reBe actions should produce evidence against that identity, with Chronicle-backed trails where the deployment path has been wired for them.

 From policy fit to a responsible public path.